-37 As the NCVO Almanac notes 'The voluntary sector workforce is small compared to the public and private sectors.
+39 As the NCVO Almanac notes 'The voluntary sector workforce is small compared to the public and private sectors.
 This means that changes in the voluntary sector workforce tend to have a bigger impact.
 While a thousand or so people leaving one subsector and joining another would likely not be noticed in the private sector figures, this would constitute a significant change for the voluntary sector.
 The difference in numbers between the sectors is also linked to the survey itself.
 As mentioned in the methodology section, 38,000 people are interviewed each quarter for the survey, but only about 1,000 report that they are from the voluntary sector.
 This makes the voluntary sector figures much more liable to variation.'
 Equally, it is likely that estimates of sector size are somewhat under-estimated. https://data.ncvo.org.uk/workforce/#notes-and-definitions

-38 The exception is London where initial TSTS estimates (which are based on CCR regional data) were too high and especially so in inner London boroughs.
+40 The exception is London where initial TSTS estimates (which are based on CCR regional data) were too high and especially so in inner London boroughs.
 From more detailed appraisal of very large inner-London TSOs from the CCR it appeared that that in London, the numbers of employees in many large organisations were over-estimated firstly because many international charities employ staff overseas.
 Similarly, numbers of employees in larger organisations appeared to be exaggerated because charitable foundations (which are based primarily in London) employ very few staff relative to their income.
 In outer London boroughs, standardised multipliers worked much better and were nearer in line with regional estimates.
 On the basis of this additional analysis, the number of employees in London has been adjusted to 325,000 from an initial estimate of 409,924 when using local third sector multipliers.

-To determine whether these estimates are reasonably accurate, an appraisal of the full cost of employing staff has been undertaken.
-These costs are compared with total income of TSOs in English regions and Wales (see Table 23).
+total income of TSOs in English regions and Wales (see Table 23).
 The results indicate that the costs of employment as a proportion of total income is quite consistent across all English regions and Wales.